About Sink My Boats

 A hit is registered against the opponent's vessel showing that the vessel has been hit, in red, and which part of the vessel, if appropriate, also shown in red.

-Once all the parts of a vessel have been hit the status changes to destroyed for all the parts and the vessel overall.
+Once all the parts of a vessel have been hit the status changes to destroyed for all the parts and the vessel overall and the colour changes to black.

 What just happened?